 At this time, for the majority of the units in this category, control information is unknown.
-One possible control option for SO_2 is installation of a scrubber, a mid range cost option being considered for three units in the region.
-Nine of these units are currently subject to refinery RACT controls for 8-hour ozone and these control levels for SO_2 , NO_X , and PM are likely to satisfy BART requirements.
-States are also considering SCR or SNCR controls for three units in the region for possible NO_X control, also a mid level cost option.
+One possible control option for SO_2 is installation of a scrubber on fluid catalytic cracking units, a mid range cost option being considered for three units in the region.
+Nine of these units are currently subject to refinery RACT (Reasonably Available Control Technology) controls for 8-hour ozone and these control levels for SO_2 , NO_X , and PM are likely to satisfy BART requirements.
+States are also considering SCR or SNCR controls for three fluid catalytic cracking units in the region for possible NO_X control, also a mid level cost option.